Emerging from the shadows

 May 15, 2017

-Editor’s note: Due to the sensitive nature of the topic, “Emma’s” real name will remain anonymous at the request of her and her family.
+Editor’s note: Due to the sensitive nature of the topic, “Elizabeth’s” real name will remain anonymous at the request of her and her family.

 At the gym.
 On campus.
 In the streets.
 Everywhere the Lovejoy graduate and college sophomore goes, the memory of her assaulters follows.